 We depend upon trademarks, trade secrets, and continuing technological advances to develop and maintain our competitive position.
 We also depend upon the skills, knowledge and experience of our scientific and technical personnel, as well as that of our advisors, consultants and other contractors.
 This knowledge and experience we call "know-how."
 To help protect our proprietary know-how which is not patentable, and for inventions for which patents may be difficult to enforce, we rely on trade secret protection and confidentiality agreements to protect our interests.
 To this end, we require all employees, scientific advisors, consultants, collaborators and other contractors, upon commencement of a relationship with us, to enter into confidentiality agreements, which prohibit the disclosure of confidential information and, in the case of parties other than our research and development collaborators, require disclosure and assignment to us of the ideas, developments, discoveries and inventions important to our business.
+These agreements are designed to protect our proprietary information and to grant us ownership of technologies that are developed in connection with their relationship with us.
 These agreements may not, however, provide protection for our trade secrets in the event of unauthorized disclosure of such information.